MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/target-platforms.md

 |Universal|A driver binary in a Windows Driver can call this device driver interface (DDI).
 For more info, see [Getting Started with Windows drivers](getting-started-with-windows-drivers.md).|
 |Desktop|A driver binary for Windows 10 for desktop editions or Windows Server 2016 can call this DDI.|

-A Windows Driver runs on the following Universal Windows Platform (UWP)-based editions of Windows 10:
+A Windows Driver runs on the following Universal Windows Platform (UWP)-based editions of Windows:

+*   Windows 11
+*   Windows Server 2022
+*   Windows Server 2019
 *   Windows 10 for desktop editions (Home, Pro, and Enterprise)
 *   Windows 10 in S-Mode
 *   Windows 10 IoT Core